WreewanMorhee/react-async-alert-confirm/README.md

     <div id="root"></div>

     <div id="confirm-and-alert"></div>
-    /* This is your portal root, default Id uses "confirm-and-alert", you could also rename it */
+    /* Add this to be your portal root, default Id uses "confirm-and-alert", you could also rename it */
   </body>
 </html>
 ```